-There are currently three interface types available.
+There are currently two interface types available.
 You may choose to configure any subset of them:

-- ap creates a master interface where clients may connect - mesh creates an 802.11s mesh interface with forwarding disabled - ibss creates an ad-hoc interface ap requires a single parameter, a string, named ssid which sets the interface's ESSID.
+- ap creates a master interface where clients may connect - mesh creates an 802.11s mesh interface with forwarding disabled ap requires a single parameter, a string, named ssid which sets the interface's ESSID.
 This is the WiFi the clients connect to.